shuozhixu/LAMMPSatUCSB/README.md

 In the directory on Pod, `pod_gsfe`, you will find a lot of dump files, which contain information of atomic positions.
 To visualize these files, download them, via Filezilla, to your local computer.
 Then install [OVITO](http://www.ovito.org/) on your computer.
 Read [this page](http://www.ovito.org/docs/current/) to learn how to use it.

-# Another LAMMPS example
+# Another example: Calculating the Peierls stress in a BCC metal

 First, on your local computer, download four files to a local directory `local_peierls`.
 The first three files can be downloaded from this repository, including

 - `lmp_peierls.batch`, which is for job submission
-- `lmp_peierls.data`, which is the LAMMPS data file
+- `lmp_peierls.data`, which is the LAMMPS data file, containing a screw dislocation on the {112} plane
 - `lmp_peierls.in`, which is the LAMMPS input file

 The fourth file is